ruffle-rs/ruffle/CONTRIBUTING.md

 Create a new ActionScript project.
 Save the `.fla` file and export an `.swf` (File -> Export -> Export Movie...).

 Adobe Flash Professional CS6 is the most recent version to support both ActionScript 2 and 3.
 Newer versions support ActionScript 3 only.

+### JPEXS Free Flash Decompiler

+You can use [JPEXS Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) for writing ActionScript 2 or ActionScript 3 tests.
+It can also be used to write more advanced tests, as you have full control over SWF tags.

+When using JPEXS Free Flash Decompiler you're editing the SWF file directly.

 ### Motion-Twin ActionScript 2 Compiler